 \section{Appendix: The universal property of quotients by proper and locally free actions}

 Let $X$ be a complex manifold of dimension $m$ equipped with a holomorphic action of a complex Lie group $G$ of dimension $k$.
 We assume that the action of $G$ on $X$ is proper and locally free.
-The purposes of this appendix are to explain that the quotient $X/G$ has structures of complex orbifold and complex analytic space, and $X/G$ has the universal property in the category of complex analytic spaces.
-Namely, if $Y$ is an analytic space and $F \co X \to Y$ is a $G$-invariant morphism, then there exists a morphism $\widetilde{F} \co X/G \to Y$ such that $F = \widetilde{F} \circ \pi$, where $\pi \co X \to X/G$ is the natural projection.
+The purpose of this appendix is to explain that the quotient $X/G$ carries natural structures of a complex orbifold and a complex analytic space, and that it satisfies the expected universal property in the category of complex analytic spaces.
+More precisely, if $Y$ is an analytic space and $F \co X \to Y$ is a $G$-invariant morphism, then there exists a unique morphism $\widetilde{F} \co X/G \to Y$ such that $F = \widetilde{F} \circ \pi$, where $\pi \co X \to X/G$ is the natural projection.